DocumentationAPI Reference📓 Tutorials🧑🍳 Cookbook🤝 Integrations💜 Discord🎨 Studio (Waitlist)

 Arguments:

-• languages: A list of languages in ISO code, each corresponding to a different output connection.
-For supported languages, see the langdetect documentation.
-If not specified, the default is ["en"].
+• languages: A list of ISO language codes.
+See the supported languages in langdetect documentation.
+If not specified, defaults to ["en"].

 TextLanguageRouter.run